gitagogaming/Touchportal-Plugin---StreamExtras/readme.txt

 Youtube Actions
     • Recent Video = Retrieves the latest video uploaded to the specified channel and returns the title + URL for it.
+    • Pull video URL for Live Stream, If Stream is not live it will default to channel trailer.